Yummi305/IndustrialRobotics/README.md

 Thomas Parish | tom-parish | thomas.parish-2@student.uts.edu.au
 - Gripper Model and Class
 - Implementation of robot movement for two robots at a time
+- Implementation of e-stop
+- Implementation of resume from e-stop
-- Implementation of e-stop and resume
+- Implementation of resume if autonomous -> e-stop -> manual mode (can return to autonomous)
 - Usage of real UR3 robot
 - Vision, voice, and video editing of 1-minute and 3-minute video